-3. Great Time to Sort Seasonal Items

-You don’t need your lawn furniture, kayak, or blow up pool during the winter months, so declutter your garage by packing seasonal items away in a portable storage unit.
+You don’t need your lawn furniture, kayak, or blow up pool during the winter months, so declutter your garage by packing seasonal items away in a portable storage container.

 If you don’t have a garage or storage shed, finding space to pack your seasonal items can be an issue, which is why a portable storage unit is a great option.

 With BigSteelBox, you can keep your storage container on your property, which allows you to easily cycle out the items you’re not using throughout the year – so it’s not only a place to store your summer sports equipment, but it can also hold your Christmas decorations and winter gear come spring.
 If you don’t want to keep your container at your home long-term, you can fill your BigSteelBox at your home and then have it moved back to one of our secure storage facilities over winter, then have it re-delivered in the spring.
 Loading a container at a BigSteelBox location is also an option in most cities (contact us for more information on on-site loading).

-BigSteelBox storage containers are wind, water and rodent-proof, so you can rest easy knowing your belongings are safe and dry.
+BigSteelBox storage containers are weather and rodent-proof, so you can rest easy knowing your belongings are safe and dry.
 Each portable storage unit is made of steel rather than aluminum, so even the heaviest snowfall won’t make them buckle or bend.

 4. You’ll Want to Use Your Garage to Park Your Car

 A Canadian winter doesn’t make parking on the street easy, and scraping snow and ice off windows each morning is no fun.
 So, if you have a garage, you should be parking your car in it throughout the winter.
 Not only will it make your mornings easier when you’re trying to get to work, it will also prolong the life of your car.

 Chances are your garage has become a storage unit over the summer, so to fit your car in the garage you may have to do some decluttering.
 That’s where a portable storage unit comes in handy.

-text at second visit